David Rittenhouse: Family

 Rittenhouse was married twice.
-He married Eleanor Coulston February 20, 1766, and they had two daughters: Elizabeth (born 1767) and Ester (born 1769).
-Eleanor died February 23, 1771, at age 35 from complications during the birth of their third baby, who died at birth.
+He married Eleanor Coulston on February 20, 1766, and they had two daughters: Elizabeth (born 1767) and Ester (born 1769).
+Eleanor died on February 23, 1771, at age 35, from complications during the birth of their third baby, who died at birth.

-David married his second wife Hannah Jacobs in late 1772.
+David married his second wife, Hannah Jacobs, in late 1772.
 They had an unnamed baby, who died at birth in late 1773.
 Hannah survived David by more than three years, dying in late 1799.

 David's grandson, the son of Ester, was named David Rittenhouse Waters.

 Notable contributions to the United States

-David Rittenhouse made a number of breakthroughs of importance to the United States.
-During the first part of his career he was a surveyor for Great Britain, and later served in the Pennsylvania government.
+David Rittenhouse made several breakthroughs that were important to the United States.
+During the first part of his career, he was a surveyor for Great Britain, and later served in the Pennsylvania government.
 His 1763–1764 survey of the Delaware–Pennsylvania border was a 12 mi circle about the Court House in New Castle, Delaware, to define the northern border of Delaware.
 Rittenhouse's work was so precise and well-documented that it was incorporated without modification into Charles Mason and Jeremiah Dixon's survey of the Pennsylvania–Maryland border.

-Later Rittenhouse helped establish the boundaries of several other states and commonwealths both before and after the Independence, including the boundaries between New Jersey, New York and Pennsylvania.
-In 1763 Mason and Dixon began a survey of the Pennsylvania–Maryland border, but this work was interrupted in 1767.
-In 1784 Rittenhouse and Andrew Ellicott completed this survey of the Mason–Dixon line to the southwest corner of Pennsylvania.
+Later, Rittenhouse helped establish the boundaries of several other states and commonwealths, both before and after the Declaration of Independence, including those between New Jersey, New York, and Pennsylvania.
+In 1763, Mason and Dixon began surveying the Pennsylvania–Maryland border, but their work was interrupted in 1767.
+In 1784, Rittenhouse and Andrew Ellicott completed this survey of the Mason–Dixon line to the southwest corner of Pennsylvania.
 When Rittenhouse's work as a surveyor ended, he resumed his scientific interests.